EmreBeratKR/DummyAds/README.md

 ## About

-An Open-source offline Advertisement SDK for Unity
+An Open-source offline Advertisement SDK for Unity.